sivaraj47/sivaraj47/README.md

 - 🔭 I’m currently working on AngularJs
 - 🌱 I’m currently learning ReactJs
-- 🤔 I’m always working for projects in #HTML , #CSS, #Javascript,
+- 🤔 I’m always working for projects in #HTML, #CSS, #Javascript,
 - 👍 I'm always interesting in design like Figma, Adobe Xd, Photoshop, Coreldraw
 - 📫 How to reach me: <a href="https://www.instagram.com/codingwithssr">Instargram</a>
 - 😄 Pronouns: 🧑